2008 United States House of Representatives elections in Pennsylvania: District 9

 Three term Bill Shuster (R) won re-election with 64% of the vote.
 Shuster won 60.3% of the vote in 2006; George W. Bush carried the district with over 67% in 2004.
 Shuster also held the advantage of name recognition, as he is the son of a powerful congressman.
 The district is also the most Republican in Pennsylvania, further giving Shuster an advantage.
 His Democratic opponent was again 2006 candidate educator Tony Barr (campaign website).
-CQ Politics forecasts the race as 'Safe Republican'.